 After configuring, can represent (see configuration dialogs in the right column):

-Retitle Allocation Cost to "Demand Cost", choose "Staffed and Unstaffed"
+Retitle Allocation Cost to "Demand Cost", and filter by "Staffed and Unstaffed"

-Retitle Allocation Hours to "Demand Hours" and select "Staffed and Unstaffed"
+Retitle Allocation Hours to "Demand Hours" and filter by "Staffed and Unstaffed"

-Retitle Allocation Cost to "Staffed Cost" and select "Staffed"
+Retitle Allocation Cost to "Staffed Cost" and filter by "Staffed"

-Retitle Allocation Hours to "Staffed Hours" and choose "Staffed"
+Retitle Allocation Hours to "Staffed Hours" and filter by "Staffed"

 Retitle Allocation Hours to "Unassigned Hours" and choose "Unstaffed"